 The laptop is set to keep a copy on the server for 30 days.

 I have an IMAP connection for my phone, this shows me the last 30 days worth of emails which is more than I need.

-I do not need to see my folders on my phone.
+I do not need to see all of my folders on my phone.

 It is totally up to you to make backups of your email.

 I use Gmail to connect to my email account and download all email using a POP connection.
 I tell Gmail to keep a copy on the server.
 I use Gmail as a backup.
 I regularly login to Gmail and delete the really old emails.
-Sometimes I delete an email I need, I log in to Gmail to see it.
+Sometimes I delete an email on my laptop that I later need, I then log in to Gmail to see it.

-There is a spam folder on the server.
+There is a spam folder on the server where spam is quarantined.